 There are many things a leader has to focus on if they want to change culture.
-Walking their own talk and modeling the behavior they want; selecting good culture metrics and holding others to them; painting a picture of the desired future culture and communicating it whenever possible; assigning resources to building the skills and infrastructure that will support the desired behaviors.
+Walking their own talk and modeling the behaviour they want; selecting good culture metrics and holding others to them; painting a picture of the desired future culture and communicating it whenever possible; assigning resources to building the skills and infrastructure that will support the desired behaviours.
 But if you asked me to pick one thing, it would be this: learn to be intolerant in all the right places.

-Above board behavior
+Above board behaviour

 Take it personally

 And what if you’re an employee whose span of influence is seemingly quite small?
 What behaviours do you tolerate in yourself?
 In your colleagues?
 Do you care enough about certain behavioural standards to find a way to point out behaviours that do not meet them?
 Do you take time review your own behaviour?
 Everyone can make a difference here.

 These days, so much energy and investment goes into all of the trappings of building the best culture – the values statements, roadshows, lists of behaviours and metrics.
 But then every day, certain behaviours get quietly tolerated, and much hoped for traction isn’t achieved.

 In the end, it comes down to what happens in the day-to-day.
 What choices do people make at any given moment?
 What behaviours do they think they can get away with?
 And does the culture support those who choose not to tolerate those behaviours?